Research Investigators and Staff

 Assistant Director, Program in Health Humanities

 In addition to her research portfolio, Dr. Mathieu sees patients and teaches students and residents at UVA’s Birdsong Clinic.
-She is also core faculty at UVA’s Center for Health Humanities and Ethics, where she serves as an Assistant Director of the Program in Health Humanities.
+She is also a core faculty at UVA’s Center for Health Humanities and Ethics, where she serves as an Assistant Director of the Program in Health Humanities.
 At the Center, Dr. Mathieu helps to develop and implement innovative programming and curricula utilizing narrative medicine to teach about compassionate care delivery and health equity.
 Dr. Mathieu attended the College of William & Mary, where she obtained a BA in International Relations; Vanderbilt University, where she obtained her MD; and completed her residency in general pediatrics at the Children’s Hospital of Philadelphia.
 She received a Master’s Degree in Public Health from Johns Hopkins University’s Bloomberg School of Public Health.

 The award-winning author of four poetry collections, Dr. Mathieu brings a critical linguistic perspective to qualitative data analysis.
 Her child health equity work extends to media appearances and advocacy writing in local, regional, and national publications on immigration policy, climate change, early childhood education, and more.
-Her writing and advocacy work has been featured in the Washington Post, LA Times, Richmond Magazine, National Public Radio, and more.
+Her writing and advocacy work have been featured in the Washington Post, LA Times, Richmond Magazine, National Public Radio, and more.

 Katie Boguszewski, MA – Clinical Research Coordinator